C-is-for-Cicero/learning-Python-for-the-memez/README.md

 ### Section 3 - The Basics: Data Types
 ### Section 4 - The Basics: Operations with Data types
+### Section 5 - The Basics: Functions and Conditionals
 Plz no flame... noob python programmer